 No required textbook for purchase.
 There will be online readings and handouts, including:

 These books are optional and might be a good resource for the future:

 - HTML & CSS: Design and Build Websites, Wiley

 The purpose of this course is to introduce Web design and development techniques in a communications context.
 In addition to gaining production skills, students will learn about features of the digital communication environment and develop an appreciation for the future of communication technology.

 Upon completion of this course, students will be able to:

-- the ability to create Web sites that are functional and well designed
+- create Web sites that are functional and well designed

-- an understanding of the basics of computer programming
+- understand of the basics of computer programming

 - work with and present data relevant to storytelling